Block-Logic/ping-thing-client/README.md

 ## Running the Ping Thing Script
 You can start the script & push it to the background with `node ping-thing-client.mjs >> ping-thing.log 2>&1 &`.

-Look for an example service file in this repo soon.

 ## RPC Notes
 If you are running the Ping Thing client on your validator node, you need to enable private RPC for access from your localhost.
 You also need to enable `--enable-rpc-transaction-history` to get the TX slot after confirmation.